 It was an amazing experience.
 Now the hot air balloon thing is hard to book and keep due to weather on occasions the wind can not be too high, and the weather must be very nice.
 But this is California so the odds are in your favor.

 The views from the balloon were amazing.
-Also, the sense of freedom you get in a balloon up a few thousand feet are amazing.
-My guess is that it would not be fun to be caught in a storm in one, but on a clear day it was close to magical.
-I was also glad I brought the last minute guests on board.
+Also, the sense of freedom you get in a balloon up a few thousand feet is amazing.
+My guess is that it would not be fun to be caught in a storm in one, but on a clear day, it was close to magical.
+I was also glad I brought the last-minute guests on board.
 They made it much more memorable and fun.
 Great younger ladies both of them.

-After the flight I exchanged information with me new friends and headed on my way back towards the resort.
-This area is about 1 hour form the resort so not too far out of the way but still a bit of a drive back.
+After the flight I exchanged information with me new friends and headed on my way back toward the resort.
+This area is about 1-hour form the resort so not too far out of the way but still a bit of a drive back.